wright-cemrc-projects/cryoet-montage/Tutorial/Tutorial_W1106_G3.md

 This tilt stack has 35 sections.

-In this particular example, when you iterate through the sections, you can see that the 10-25 (+/- 24 degree range) all appear quite well stitched.
+In this particular example, when you iterate through the sections, you can see that the 6-30 (+/- 36 degree range) appear quite well stitched.
 And as you increment the fractions in the **3dmod ZaP Window** you can see a small translational shift between each fraction.
 This shift is described in the ([see instructions for SerialEM](../SerialEM/README.md)) from the collection spiral collection scheme used to reduce the acculation of electron dose at overlaps between the image tiles over the tilt-series.

 ![bin4.st.png](images/bin4.st.png)

-The next section describes how you can now improve the stitching on individual tilts in Etomo using Midas, and proceed to generate a tomogram.
+The last image panel, for the section 32 of the stack begins to show issues with the stitching.
+The next section describes how you can now improve the stitching on individual tilts manually in Etomo with Midas, and proceed to generate a tomogram.

 ### Post-processing the montage tilt stacks with Etomo/Midas